 Some states have a reciprocal tax agreement, also known as reciprocity, which is an agreement between two states that allows residents of one state to request an exemption from tax withholding in the other (reciprocal) state.
 This can save you the trouble of having to file multiple state returns.
 You can see which states have reciprocal agreements.

-Six states—Connecticut, Delaware, Massachusetts, Nebraska, New York, and Pennsylvania—follow an employer “convenience rule” which taxes you where your employer’s office is, even if that is not the state you are actually working in.
+Connecticut, Delaware, Nebraska, New York, and Pennsylvania, follow an employer “convenience rule” which taxes you where your employer’s office is, even if that is not the state you are actually working in.